agouy/straf/book/data.Rmd

 # Importing data

-Work in progress.
+In this chapter, we will explain how to prepare the input file containing genotypic data, and how to upload it into STRAF.

-## STR data
+## STR data and STRAF input format

-* Observed values: genotypes for each individual, at each locus.
+STR data consists in various __observations__: the __genotypes__ (number of STR repeats) of __each individual__, at __each locus__.

-* Potentially two values observed per individual and per locus, if diploid markers.
+In genetics, we potentially observe two values per individual and per locus, if the markers are diploid, that is two copies are present per sample.
-* Value = can be anything but tipically correspond, for STR markers, to the length.
-* Point alleles

-## Input data format

-STRAF's input file is a text file containing the genotypes of each sample:
+__STRAF's input file__ is a __text__ file containing the genotypes of each sample:

 * The first column, named __ind__, needs to contain the sample ID

 * The second column, , named __pop__, contains the population ID (this column must exist even if a single population is studied)

 * The next columns correspond to genotypes: for haploid samples, one column per locus must be reported; for diploid data, two columns per locus (with the same name)

 * Genotypes must be encoded as numbers (STRAF accepts point alleles)

 * Missing data (e.g. null alleles) must be indicated with a “0”.

 For diploid data, the table should look like this: